 Since we were unable to hold the 2020 CPA conference as planned due to the global COVID-19 pandemic, the Program Committee has decided to focus the 2021 CPA conference on the same theme: Substance Use and Addictive Behaviors across the Lifespan.
 In recent years, there have been numerous exciting research initiatives exploring addictive behaviors across all stages of development, from youth through older adults.
 As the older adult segment of our population continues to grow, considering substance use and other addictive behaviors among these individuals is of critical importance for researchers and clinicians alike.
 We look forward to featuring two keynote addresses by Dr. Sara Jo Nixon (University of Florida) and Dr. Suchitra Krishnan-Sarin (Yale School of Medicine) that will highlight exemplary research and clinical practice at both ends of the lifespan.
 We are excited to announce that accepted symposia from CPA2020 have been given the opportunity to present during CPA2021.
 Therefore, there will not be a separate call for symposium sessions for CPA2021.
-Instead, we are seeking abstracts for poster presentations for CPA2021.
-We are especially interested in submissions that align with the conference theme, however fit with the theme is not a requirement for peer review or acceptance of proposals.
-Please see the Call for Poster Abstracts below
+The call for poster abstracts has already closed.

 Diversity Statement (PDF)